cgrjfk/VideoMergeX/README.md

 >
 > The author shall **not be held liable** for any misuse, data loss, or legal issues arising from the use of this project.

+no one star i have tried my best but nobody care so fuck off. i want to say what i want to say.whatever no one care